bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 0:** 00:07:47

 Never mind.
+Sure.

 **Speaker 1:** 00:07:48

-Some people say that, sure.
+Some people say that.
+Sure.

 ## Eternal Battles on Bitcoin

 **Speaker 0:** 00:07:51

-This kind of war on arbitrary data in the blockchain that you're proposing Bitcoiners engage in — it sounds like an eternal struggle you're signing up for.
-Do you have any precedent for fights you've been involved in that have dragged on for years, like this one has?
+So I mean, this kind of like war on arbitrary data in the blockchain that you're proposing that the Bitcoiners engage in.
+Have you engaged in any other sort of like fight you feel like that's like — I mean that's like an internal eternal war that you're sort of signing up for.
+Isn't it easier to like, well I was going to say, do you have any precedents of fights that you feel like you've been involved in for a long time that have like dragged on for years like this one has.

 **Speaker 1:** 00:08:17